Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

+Moving beyond the analytically solvable Hubbard dimer, we numerically test our theory on larger and more realistic models.
+In terms of modeling transition metal oxides, basic chemical considerations show that a minimal model should include both the $d$ orbitals of the transition-metal atoms and the $p$ orbitals of the oxygen atoms (a ``$d$-$p$'' model).
+For example, the single-orbital-per-site $d$-$p$ model, also known as the Emery model \cite{zaanen1985band, emery1987theory, varma1987charge}, is intensively studied as a potential framework of the high-$T_c$ copper-based superconductors.
+Due to the complexity caused by the explicit inclusion of the $p$ states, the $d$-$p$ model is numerically more challenging to solve but is also more realistic \cite{white2015doping, cui2020ground, chiciak2020magnetic} than further simplified models such as the one-band Hubbard model \cite{anderson1987resonating} or the $t$-$J$ model \cite{zhang1988effective}.
+Hence, our numerical tests in this section will focus on the $d$-$p$ model, while complementary one-band Hubbard model tests can be found in Appendix~\ref{app:testHubbard}.

-Larger systems must be solved numerically by our cluster slave-particle method.
-Instead of analytical formulae, the hopping renormalization factors and occupancies are determined self-consistently in a numerical fashion.
-In Appendix~\ref{app:workflow}, we describe the typical workflow of the self-consistent calculations involved in our numerical studies.
+For the systems studied below, the hopping renormalization factors and occupancies are determined self-consistently in a numerical fashion.
+In Appendix~\ref{app:workflow}, we describe the workflow of the self-consistent calculations involved in our numerical studies.
+As we will see below, our slave-bond method produces very accurate results compared to high-quality benchmark results in both 1D and 2D $d$-$p$ systems.